From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Does Mamba learn in-context estimators?

 \section{Does Mamba learn in-context estimators?}

-To investigate the ICL capabilities of Mamba, we consider the problem setup described above and train a single-layer Mamba using AdamW on the next-token prediction loss in \prettyref{eq:loss} on random Markov chains.
-We repeat the same procedure for both single and two layer transformers and report the best performance for all these models (we refer to \S~\ref{app:architecture} for more experimental details).
+To investigate the ICL capabilities of Mamba, we consider the problem setup described above and train Mamba and transformer models using AdamW on the next-token prediction loss in \prettyref{eq:loss} on random Markov chains (we refer to \S~\ref{app:architecture} for more experimental details).
 These experiments reveal interesting and rather surprising insights about Mamba: